What is average daily rate (ADR): Formula, definition & tips

 What is ADR?

-ADR is short for average daily rate.
+ADR is short for the average daily rate.
 It describes the average daily income per paid occupied room.
 Revenue managers use it to measure a hotel’s operating performance.

 How to calculate ADR